Your support makes the difference!

 Requirements for Participation:

 To ensure the safety of our riders and the best use of our limited resources we have established certain criteria that all riders must meet to be eligible to attend a DSCBA iCan Bike program.
-All riders must:

 • Be a DSCBA Member

-• walk without an assistive device (e.g., walker or cane)
+• Able to walk without assistive device

 Riders Need a Bike and Helmet